edx/frontend-auth/README.rst

       // If the authenticatedUserAccessToken is null it means the user is not logged in.
     })
     .catch(e => {
-      // There was some unexpected problem
+      // There was an unexpected problem
     });

   apiClient.ensureAuthenticatedUser(window.location.pathname)